 If your performance management process is really just a formalized system used to create a numerical rating on which to base salary adjustments and bonus pay structures, it’s never going to work correctly.
 If you’re not adding value to the organization and the lives of employees, the processes have little place in the organization.

 This one might strike you as strange.
 After all, isn’t performance management supposed to focus on individual employees?
 Yes and no.

 Individual performance is important, but you also need to measure performance as a team and across the business as a whole.
 You need to measure all of an employee’s inputs into the company and the effect those inputs have overall.
 Everything is connected, after all.
 A holistic view of the company will help you provide actionable, relevant, timely feedback to employees that goes beyond “be on time” or “work more efficiently.”

 You’re Creating Ill Will

-With the typical performance management process, you’re focusing on things that were over and done with weeks or months ago.
+With the typical performance management process, you’re focusing on things that were over and done weeks or months ago.
 You’re dredging up the past and breathing life into possibly unpleasant memories.
-And, you’re doing it for no good reason.
+And you’re doing it for no good reason.
 This creates ill will all around.

 Regular, ongoing, direct feedback and communication can change this paradigm.
 By creating a conversation, being committed to offering timely, relevant, constructive criticism, and praising achievements (not just harping on mistakes), you help create an even playing field and reduce negative emotions.